kranzky/sesame-cli/README.md

     -h, --help         all of that up there ^
 ```

-You can issue commands directly, which will suppress interactive mode.
+You can issue commands directly, rather than running in interactive mode.

 ```
 $ sesame -qegs twitter